jackhman/sergio-martin-rubio-site/_posts/2019-04-29-micronaut-a-new-contender-for-the-microservices-era.md

 ### Conclusion

-Micronaut startup time and initial memory consumption are much better than Spring Boot, however, the high memory consumption of Micronaut during heavy load is quite concerning and it seems memory management is not that great.
+Micronaut startup time and initial memory consumption are much better than Spring Boot ones, however, the high memory consumption of Micronaut during heavy load is quite concerning and it seems memory management is not that great.

 ## When should I use Micronaut?